lrcf/configuration-notes/guides/windows/ssh-tpm.md

 * How to install `putty-cac` and `wsl-ssh-pageant` (necessary for authentication)
 * Export of the public key of the certificate to `ssh-rsa` using Pageant

-> ***⚠️ The official TPM provider <u>does not</u> support `Curve25519` and there’ve been instances of [broken implementation of generating RSA keys on TPM chips in the past.](https://www.bleepingcomputer.com/news/security/tpm-chipsets-generate-insecure-rsa-keys-multiple-vendors-affected/)** Before proceeding, always make sure your system and drivers are up to date.*
+> **⚠️ The official TPM provider <u>*does not*</u> support `Curve25519` and there’ve been instances of [broken implementation of generating RSA keys on TPM chips in the past.](https://www.bleepingcomputer.com/news/security/tpm-chipsets-generate-insecure-rsa-keys-multiple-vendors-affected/)** Before proceeding, always make sure your system and drivers are up to date.
 >
-> *That being said, hardware authentication shall still be prefered over software authentication.
-In majority of cases, you’ll be more secure by authenticating using TPM but always consider the attack factor when deciding between TPM and file-based authentication.*
+> That being said, hardware authentication shall still be prefered over software authentication.
+In majority of cases, you’ll be more secure by authenticating using TPM but always consider the attack factor when deciding between TPM and file-based authentication.
 >
-> *From solely security standpoint (disregarding convenience), it’s recommended to use a hardware key that supports stronger cryptography instead of an insecure TPM chip.*
+> From solely security standpoint (disregarding convenience), it’s recommended to use a hardware key that supports stronger cryptography instead of an insecure TPM chip.

-*You will need admin permissions to successfully issue a certificate.
-Pro version of Windows might be required.*
+*You will need admin permissions to successfully issue and install a certificate.
+Pro version of Windows might be required to create and use a smart key.*

 *This guide assumes you have [Chocolatey](https://chocolatey.org/) installed on your machine.*